rust-lang/book/second-edition/nostarch/chapter17.md

 will ultimately be called on the type that implements the `State` trait.

-That means we need to add `content` to the `State` trait definition, and that’s where We’ll put the logic for what content to return depending on which state we have, as shown in Listing 17-18:
+That means we need to add `content` to the `State` trait definition, and that’s where we’ll put the logic for what content to return depending on which state we have, as shown in Listing 17-18:

 Filename: src/lib.rs